fetchai/docs-archived/docs/learn_the_concepts/agent-based_and_multi-agents_systems.md

 !!! example

-    Agent-based simulations are used to model possible futures for a market directed towards space tourism, to analyze how companies represented by agents would compete and offer products to customers in this hypothetical market.
+    Agent-based simulations could be used to model possible futures for a market directed towards space tourism, to analyze how companies represented by agents would compete and offer products to customers in this hypothetical market.

 As it is possible to think, there are a growing number of agent-based applications in a variety of fields and disciplines directed towards the study of a large number of real-world applications.
 Examples of agent-based systems, for which large-scale agent-based models have been developed, include: traffic, air traffic control, military command and control, physical infrastructures and markets, such as electric power and integrated energy markets.